shoesareme/Axiom-Environment-Graphing-Calculator/README.md

 # Axiom-Environment-Graphing-Calculator
 The Axiom Environment Graphing Calculator is a graphing calculator meant to explore mathematical systems with different axioms.
+It will eventually include graphing for numbers, complex numbers, and more.

 ## Currently working on: